- Switching between web browsers isn’t that uncomfortable. In fact, it’s recommended to second-guess your initial choice in certain conditions.

-Unfortunately, internet access isn’t uniform everywhere.
-Also, not all places enjoy the same bandwidth needed to run modern media rich websites.
+Unfortunately, Internet access isn’t uniform everywhere.
+Also, not all places enjoy the same bandwidth needed to run modern media-rich websites.

-It is here that data saving browsers come into the picture.
+It is here that data-saving browsers come into the picture.
 Such browsers have data saving bits built-into it and can be effective in areas with low bandwidth internet is the norm.

 For that reason, we made a list of top browsers that go easy on your bandwidth.
 Check them out below.

-Opera also comes with a built-in ad blocker that does a good job of keeping the bandwidth hogging ads at bay.
+Opera also comes with a built-in ad blocker that does a good job of keeping the bandwidth-hogging ads at bay.

-It also comes with superior features to shut out trackers, which not only ensures better performance, you also have a safe and secure environment to carry on with your online tasks.
+This browser comes with superior features to shut out trackers, which not only ensures better performance, you also have a safe and secure environment to carry on with your online tasks.

 The UR Browser is one of the best you can fall back on even under low bandwidth conditions.
 This makes it best suited for areas where internet speed isn’t consistent or remains largely below par.

-Not only does the browser helps get the job done, but it does also so while complying to the highest standards of safety and security.
+Not only does the browser helps get the job done, but it does also so while complying with the highest standards of safety and security.

 The excellent ad blocking attributes of the UR Browser, as well as its ability to do away with trackers, ensure you have superior page load times compared to other browsers.

-In fact, if you are looking for a browser that is safe and secure, delivers superior performance while still being easy to use, look no further than the UR Browser.Editor's recommendation
+In fact, if you are looking for a browser that is safe and secure, delivers superior performance while still being easy to use, look no further than the UR Browser.

-The UC Browser is well known for its data saving abilities.
+The UC Browser is well known for its data-saving abilities.
 Based on the Chromium platform, the UC Browser does a good job when it comes to compressing images to save on bandwidth.

 You can do this simply by clicking on the icon of a small rocket on the address bar followed by selecting the Enable boost now button.